DeanJain/JavaBigdata/GCP.md

 Suite of ops services providing monitoring, logging, debugging, error reporting, tracing, alerting and profiling.
 Integrates with several third-party tools

+- used for monitoring, logging and APM
+- agentless, more detailed will need agent collectd for monitoring and fluentd for logging

 ### Storage Usecases

 | Use Case                                          | Appropriate GCP Service          | Non-GCP Equivalents                  |